-Intangible assets received in a nonexchange transaction (i.e. donated)

-- ➤ prior to FY2016, are to be recorded at their estimated fair value at the time of acquisition.
-The fair value of an asset is the amount at which the asset could be exchanged in a current transaction between willing parties, other than in forced or liquidation sale. - ➤ in FY2016 and after, are to be recorded at their acquisition value at the date of acquisition.
+Intangible assets received in a nonexchange transaction (i.e. donated) are to be recorded at their acquisition value at the date of acquisition.
 Acquisition value is defined in GASB 72, paragraph 79, as the price that would be paid to acquire an asset with equivalent service potential in an orderly market transaction at the acquisition date.
 It would be inappropriate to arbitrarily assign a nominal value to a donated intangible asset without applying a rational technique to determine its acquisition value.

-The threshold for intangible assets applies to individual assets and it is not acceptable to account for items in aggregate to meet the threshold limitations.
+The threshold for intangible assets applies to individual assets.